 Do I need to pay tax on my windfall?

-There is also the issue of Inheritance tax payable upon the death of the disponer (legal jargon to describe the person who dispenses with the assets) to the beneficiary of the inheritance.
-A spouse or civil partner does not pay inheritance tax, but all other parties do at a rate of 33% above certain thresholds.
+In addition, there is also Inheritance tax payable upon the death of the disponer (legal jargon to describe the person who dispenses with the assets) to the beneficiary of the inheritance.
+Moreover, a spouse or civil partner does not pay inheritance tax, but all other parties do at a rate of 33% above certain thresholds.
 Tax reliefs exist for business, agricultural assets, dwelling home, and niece/nephew in certain circumstances.
 As such, it’s not a one size shoe fits all scenario.

 Beyond the issue of taxation and ideally prior to tax being incurred, it is vital to consult with a Financial Planner to discuss the most prudent use of your windfall.
-In instances such as these it could be tempting to view a Financial Planner as a spoilsport curtailing your splurges but even splurges can be a factor of your financial plan, amusements and circuses included, just with a wise balance of family, health, investment, and future needs factored into the mix.
-This will ensure that your wealth stays with you and even passes onto your next of kin.
+In instances such as these it could be tempting to view a Financial Planner as a spoilsport curtailing your splurges.
+Yet, even splurges can be a factor of your financial plan.
+Just with a wise balance of family, health, investment, and future needs factored into the mix.
+In short, this will ensure that your wealth stays with you and even passes onto your next of kin.

 So, were you born in the last minute like P.T said, or are you going to make money your student?